 The key is to use xanthan gum and NOT eggs!
 Keep reading to see all the ingredients you need to make this perfect keto pie dough.

-This recipe is also gluten-free as it is only using wheat-free low-carb flours.
-Bonus, if you are using dairy-free butter the recipe makes delicious ketovegan pop tarts as well so everyone can share!
+This recipe is also gluten-free as it is only using wheat-free low-carb flour.
+Bonus, if you are using dairy-free butter, the recipe makes delicious ketovegan pop tarts as well, so everyone can share!

 How to roll keto dough?

 The dough is stickier than wheat-based pastry dough.
 Therefore, you must roll the dough between two pieces of parchment paper or silicone mats.
 This will prevent the dough from sticking to the rolling pin.

 Best keto pop tarts fillings